 Agreement to hold consultative conference on eastern Sudan

-Nazirs (representatives of the natives administrations) of the Beja Congress, independent chieftains, and political and civil forces agreed with the government delegation at the Juba peace talks that a consultative conference on eastern Sudan must be organised.
+Native administration leaders of the Beja Congress, independent chieftains, and political and civil forces agreed with the government delegation at the Juba peace talks that a consultative conference on eastern Sudan must be organised.

 The conference, to be held in the near future, will discuss all issues of Red Sea state, Kassala, and El Gedaref.
 Its outcomes will be binding to both the Sudanese government and the people of eastern Sudan.

-Nazir Mohamed Turk, head of the Hadendawa clan, called for a quick implementation of the provisions of the eastern Sudan track peace agreement, signed in Juba on February 21, “as it deals with 60 per cent of the problems”.
+Nazir Mohamed Tirik, head of the Hadendawa clan, called for a quick implementation of the provisions of the eastern Sudan track peace agreement, signed in Juba on February 21, “as it deals with 60 per cent of the problems”.